cmdr2/github-actions-wizard/README.md

 ## Customization

-After generation, you can edit the workflow YAML files in `.github/workflows` to add project-specific steps or modify the configuration as needed.
+After generation, you can edit the workflow YAML file in `.github/workflows` to add project-specific steps or modify the configuration as needed.

 ---